Shaleen-Kalsi/CSLM/README.md

 # Using dynamic data augmentation for Sentiment Analysis on Hinglish Code-Switched text

+Refer to `report.pdf` for details about the project.

 ## Setup instructions

 > Note: Changing the directory structure of 'cslm' package might break poetry scripts.